| Detail | Info |

 - International traders in jurisdictions where Polymarket is blocked (Germany, Netherlands, France) who want a licensed European alternative.

-- Crypto-native users comfortable with blockchain-based settlement who want to trade World Cup markets.
+- Crypto-native users comfortable with blockchain-based settlement who want to trade World Cup markets from launch.

 - Casual fans who enter through FIFA's free bracket challenge and graduate to real-money prediction trading.